hydephp/develop/docs/advanced-features/page-models.md

 The Hyde page models are an integral part of how HydePHP creates your static site.
 Each page in your site is represented by a page model.
-These are simply PHP classes that in addition to holding both the source content and computed data for your pages, also houses instructions to Hyde on how to parse, process, and render the pages to static HTML.
+These are simply PHP classes that in addition to holding both the source content and computed data for your pages, also house instructions to Hyde on how to parse, process, and render the pages to static HTML.

 In this article, you'll get a high-level overview of the page models, and some code examples to give you a look inside.